 The project has built capacities especially of the Parliamentary Committees for Constitutional Issues, Human Rights and Legislation and for Agriculture, Economy and Environment on the social and economic effects of the natural resource sector as well as on human rights and environmental issues.
 Members of these Parliamentary Committees have also visited communities affected by extractive industry and interacted with citizens to evaluate effects of the extractive industries.
 In the second phase, the Budget and Planning Committee of the Parliament will be included in the programme activities.
 Provincial Parliaments have been trained as well.
-The trainings are organized together with the training centre of the Mozambican Parliament, the Eduardo Mondlane University, CSOs active in the extractive industries, and relevant ministries.
+The trainings are organised together with the training centre of the Mozambican Parliament, the Eduardo Mondlane University, CSOs active in the extractive industries, and relevant ministries.

 Another aim of the project is to advance dialogue between decision-makers at national and provincial levels as well as with the academia and civil society.
 A platform for open and constructive dialogue has been set where national level parliamentarians can share and interact with their provincial level colleagues.
 Strengthening political dialogue is crucial in the tense political situation that is further heated by the fear of unfair distribution of wealth created by the natural resources.